frederic-perez/AmE-dictionary/data/idioms.md

 __don’t let the door hit you on the way out__ Leave here quickly and directly; don’t linger on your way out the door.
 Used sarcastically to express one’s desire to see someone leave.
 __don’t press your luck__ :two::hammer:
 __don’t rock the boat__ Don’t say or do something that could upset a stable situation.
-__don’t shoot the messenger__ Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
+__don’t shoot the messenger__ :two: Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don’t sweat it__ _(American English, spoken)_ Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._
 __doom and gloom__ :two: A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
 __dot (one’s) i’s and cross (one’s) t’s__ To do something carefully and make sure that every last minor detail is completed. _Please make sure to dot your i’s and cross your t’s when signing this contract._